Orbit Data and Resources on Active GNSS Satellites

-Natural Resources Canada, Geodetic Survey Division, operates the Canadian Active Control System (CACS), a national network of continuously operating GPS tracking stations.
-Products derived from CACS include GPS observation data, precise GPS orbits, and precise GPS clock corrections.
+Natural Resources Canada, Canadian Geodetic Survey, operates the Canadian Active Control System (CACS), a national network of continuously operating GNSS tracking stations.
+Products derived from CACS include GNSS observation data, precise GNSS orbits, and precise GNSS clock corrections.
 The system supports the positioning requirements of a broad range of users, including the most demanding post-mission scientific applications, providing coordinates in either the Canadian Spatial Reference System (CSRS) or the International Terrestrial Reference Frame (ITRF).
-An online Precise Point Positioning (CSRS-PPP) service allows GPS users from around the world to recover accurate positions from a single GPS receiver by submitting their RINEX observation data via the Internet.
-Information about access to CACS, data availability, and other geodetic products is available 24 hours a day from a free online subscription service (CSRS Online Database).
+An online Precise Point Positioning (CSRS-PPP) service allows GPS users from around the world to recover accurate positions from a single GNSS receiver by submitting their RINEX observation data via the Internet.
+Information about access to CACS, data availability, and other geodetic products and services is available 24 hours a day from a free online subscription service (CSRS Online Database).

 U.S. Coast Guard Navigation Center

 This site offers GPS constellation status, scheduled outage updates, user advisories, and almanac data as well as Differential GPS and Coast Guard Local Notice to Mariners information.

 Voice recording for GPS constellation status: (703) 313-5907.